Tinea Capitis

 Dermatophyte idiosyncratic or id reactions are manifestations of the immune response to dermatophytosis.
 Id reactions occur at a distant site, and the lesions are devoid of organisms.
 Id reactions may be triggered by antifungal treatment.

-Other less common types of id reactions include annular erythema and erythema nodosum.
+Other less common types of id reactions include erythema annulare and erythema nodosum.
 These patients have a strong delayed-type hypersensitivity reaction to intradermal trichophytin.

 Distribution of tinea capitis lesions